Guide to Amarone and Valpolicella wines

 Harvest time usually takes place during the third and fourth weeks of September.
 The growers cannot exceed the maximum yield of 12 tonnes of grapes per hectare.
 The harvested grapes should be quite ripe and have enough sugar to produce wine with the minimum alcohol level of 11%.

 Fermentation takes place at a controlled temperature.
 For Valpolicella, this takes around two weeks – enough for a lively character and lighter colour.
 For Valpolicella Superiore it can take as long as three weeks to extract more colour and flavour.
-Winemakers usually choose stainless steel for this wine rather than oak barrels, in order to preserve the fresh aromas of red fruits.
+Winemakers usually choose stainless steel for this wine rather than oak barrels, in order to preserve the fresh aromas of red fruit.

 Valpolicella Ripasso DOC